 According to the Data Protection Act, the DPA has several investigatory powers.
 The DPA may, for example, request access to any information relevant for its activities, including for the decision of whether a particular matter falls within the provisions of the Data Protection legislation.
 Furthermore, DPA staff must at any time – against satisfactory proof of identity but without a court order – be given access to all premises from where a processing activity is carried out, including any data processing equipment.
 If required, the police will help to secure access.
 The DPA therefore has the authority to audit private companies and public authorities – announced as well as unannounced – and conduct investigations of the controller's or processor's adherence to the Data Protection legislation.

-Before the GDPR came into force, the DPA also had investigatory powers, including audits, but these powers was utilised to a much lesser extent than today.
-In 2017 the DPA held 73 audits; in 2018, when the GDPR came into force, the DPA held 329 audits;32 and in 2019 the DPA held 256 audits.33 The numbers include planned written and physical audits and raids.
-After the GDPR came into force, the DPA's audits have increased substantially, and the DPA has now announced a number of planned written and physical audits regarding different business areas and different data protection subjects twice a year.
-For example, the DPA plans to audit data processors' security measures and use of sub-processors and employers' surveillance of employees.34 Furthermore, the DPA also perform a number of audits based on the DPA's own initiative, complaints etc., but it seems that such audits also are notified to the controller or processor being audited prior to the audit.
+Before the GDPR came into force, the DPA also had investigatory powers, including audits, but these powers were utilised to a much lesser extent than today.
+In 2017 the DPA held 73 audits; in 2018, when the GDPR came into force, the DPA held 329 audits;29 and in 2020 the DPA held 403 audits.30 The numbers include planned written and physical audits and raids.
+After the GDPR came into force, the DPA's audits have increased substantially, and the DPA recently announced a number of planned written and physical audits regarding different business areas and different data protection subjects twice a year.
+Furthermore, the DPA also perform a number of audits based on the DPA's own initiative, complaints etc., but it seems that such audits also are notified to the controller or processor being audited prior to the audit.
 The DPA has not published the number of actual raids or unannounced audits after the GDPR came into force, but it seems to be quite few if any at all.